Shihan150/iloscar/README.md

 i.
 Ensure that the initial modeling proxy values (such as pH, pCO2, d13c) are aligned with the initial proxy records provided.

 ii.
-Modify the values in the second and third rows of Table 3 as needed.
+Modify the values in the second and third rows of Step 3 table as needed.
 A reliable approach is to increase the absolute values of these parameters.
 While this adjustment is generally safe, it is important to note that it may slow down the process.
 This balance between accuracy and computational efficiency needs to be considered when making adjustments.
 ![image](https://user-images.githubusercontent.com/57557675/232137441-c1a4c47b-5420-46a0-a88f-2f6841de7991.png)

 #### No response from the forward model